tpm-rs/governance/org-docs/CONTRIBUTOR-LICENSE-AGREEMENT.md

-This Contribution License Agreement (“Agreement”) is agreed to by the party signing below (“You”), and conveys certain license rights to Trusted Computing Group, TPM-RS Contributors and their affiliates (collectively "TCG") for Your contributions to any TPM-RS open source projects.
+This Contribution License Agreement (“Agreement”) is agreed to by the party signing below (“You”), and conveys certain license rights to Trusted Computing Group, TPM-RS Contributors and their affiliates (collectively "TCG") for Your contributions to any TPM-RS open source Repositories/Repos.
 This Agreement is effective as of the latest signature date below.

 1. Definitions.